Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Results

-The time-varying lift responses from the FR cases are further explored in Figure \ref{fig:phaseAveraged}, where we plot the time traces of the lift coefficient from the theoretical model against the phase-averaged LES results.
+The time-varying lift responses from the FR cases are further explored in Figure \ref{fig:phaseAveraged}, where we plot the time traces of the lift coefficient from the theoretical model against the phase-averaged simulation results.
 The plots are ordered by increasing frequency ratio, from $f_g/f_p=0.5$ in Figure \ref{fig:FR05A3} to $5$ in Figure \ref{fig:FR5A3}, with Figures \ref{fig:AoA_FR025A3}, \ref{fig:AoA_PPG3}, and \ref{fig:AoA_FR4A3} completing the sequence.
 As in the previous cases, $k_p = 0.785$.
-With increasing frequency ratios, we see that the simulation results show very good agreement with the theory at low frequency ratios, whereas a slight decrease in amplitude and increase in phase lag are observed relative to the theory as the gust reduced frequency increases above unity, again likely due to the growing influence of viscous effects not captured by the inviscid theoretical framework.
+The simulation results show very good agreement with the theory at low frequency ratios, whereas a slight decrease in amplitude and increase in phase lag are observed relative to the theory as the gust reduced frequency increases above unity, again likely due to the growing influence of viscous effects not captured by the inviscid theoretical framework.

-These sample cases highlight the capability of the theoretical model to satisfactorily predict the lift response from the LES data, with the best accuracy occurring at lower reduced frequencies ($k_g\lesssim 1$).
+These sample cases highlight the capability of the theoretical model to satisfactorily predict the lift response from the simulation data, with the best accuracy occurring at lower reduced frequencies ($k_g\lesssim 1$).
 The angle-of-attack contributions from the three disturbances highlight the wide range of possible interactions between perturbation amplitudes, phases, and frequency ratios within the parameter space covered by the theoretical framework.
 The effective angle of attack appears to sufficiently encapsulate these rich dynamics, so that a normalization based on the quasi-steady lift amplitude may be employed as a reference for the unsteady lift data.